markwoon/NationsTournamentTool/README.md

 For example, `7.Small Tournament - Group A - Game 105`.

+Before running the tool, all games for the tournament should already be created.
 Each game should have 3 players.

 The tool has two tabs: